 - Better quality leads: If a reader has the option to remain anonymous but offers up their contact information anyway, they’re clearly much more interested in the subject matter than someone forced into it.

 - Lower bounce rates: Many people will outright refuse to engage with you when you hard gate something, which is why soft gating encourages people to stick around and check things out.

 - More engagement: A soft gate allows even the most risk-averse readers to take the time and engage with your content, increasing your chances of persuading them to take action further down the line.

 How to gate your content:

 After you’ve decided whether you’re going to gate or not and whether to use a soft or hard gate, you finally need to decide where you’re going to place it.
 Ultimately, this will require you to consider your audience’s emotions and buyer journey.

-The most traditional approach is to place a gate right at the beginning of the content.
+- Place a gate right at the beginning.
+The most traditional approach is to gating content.
 This means that readers can’t access the content until they’ve handed over their contact information.
 This tactic works for well-established companies that have a strong reputation for producing original research.
 Most of their readers are confident the content will be worth the data exchange.
 Otherwise, a hard upfront gate is asking a lot of readers.

-If you wanted another workaround, you could also develop a really detailed landing page that gives away enough information for the upfront hard gate to seem like less of a risk.
-But either way, be careful you don’t give everything away in the free sections, or they’ll feel resentful about signing up when they realize all the value was pre-gate.
+- Develop a really detailed landing page.
+If you give away enough information right away, a hard gate to seem like less of a risk for a user to continue deeper into your document.
+However, be careful you don’t give everything away in the free sections, or they’ll feel resentful about signing up when they realize all the value was pre-gate.

-We explore modern tactics for demand generation in our guide below, so check it out and find the right strategy for your business goals ⤵
+Using Turtl, we’ve created a guide on exploring modern tactics for demand generation.
+Take a look and find the right strategy for your business goals ⤵

 Ready to experiment with creative gating in your digital documents?
 Get in contact with our team to book a Turtl demo.